The Bedside Crib:

 The Arms Reach Co-sleeper:

-- Adjusts to fit any twin, full, queen, king or California King adult bed.
+Adjusts to fit any twin, full, queen, king or California King adult bed.
 It attaches to the bed under the mattress and is securely strapped in place.

-- Meets the stringent ASTM crib safety standards used by the JPMA to determine portable crib safety.
+Meets the stringent ASTM crib safety standards used by the JPMA to determine portable crib safety.

-- Bassinet feature can double up as a baby changing table.
+Bassinet feature can double up as a baby changing table.
 This has the benefit of saving you money, as well as, allowing you to stay in bed while you change baby.

-- Doubles as a portable crib, saving you more money.
+Doubles as a portable crib, saving you more money.
 (And dad's really starting to like this idea!)

-- Converts to a play yard when your baby outgrows the bassinet feature, dare I say it, saving you even more money!
+Converts to a play yard when your baby outgrows the bassinet feature, dare I say it, saving you even more money!
 (And dad's sold!)

 The Aesthetic Advantage of the Arms Reach Co-sleeper

-- The Arms Reach Co-sleeper comes in a range of styles and colors to fit with your bedroom décor.
+The Arms Reach Co-sleeper comes in a range of styles including the original, mini and sleigh co-sleeper.

 Disadvantages of the Bedside Crib

-temporary crib.
-The Arms Reach Co-sleeper has a weight limit of 30lbs.
-The play yard, however, can be used until 50lbs.
 When your baby reaches 30lbs in weight, he or she will have to be moved to a permanent crib, probably in the baby nursery, or into your bed.
 In the latter case make sure that you follow these safe co-sleeping guidelines.

 If co-sleeping appeals to you, a bedside crib is well worth the money.